-In certain press applications, the control system is designed to provide position control during rapid traverse toward die closure.
-As the load is engaged and pressing begins, the pressure builds up, but the pressing quality is many times affected by the rate of pressure rise and how long the pressure is held.
-This requires a special dual mode control algorithm that switches from position control to pressure control in midcycle.
+The control system in many press applications is designed to provide position control during rapid traverse toward die closure.
+As the load is engaged and pressing begins, the pressure builds up, but the pressing quality often is affected by the rate of pressure rise and how long the pressure is held.
+This requires a special dual mode control algorithm that switches from position control to pressure control in mid cycle.
 It normally requires some experimentation and calibration in order to function properly.
 However, the challenge is more tedium than technology.

 The critical point during the motion cycle is the moment of transition from position to pressure control.
 There are two transducers in the system at all times, both position and pressure.
 Normally, only one is used at a time.
 As the cylinder extends under profiled position control, the profile "leads" the cylinder up to the point of load engagement and usually, slightly beyond.